brendt/stitcher.io/src/content/blog/2017-11-11-shorthand-comparisons-in-php.md

 You can read more about this strange behaviour in this [Stack Overflow answer](*https://stackoverflow.com/questions/20559150/ternary-operator-left-associativity/38231137#38231137).

-Furthermore, as PHP 7.4, the use chained ternaries without brackets is [deprecated](*/blog/new-in-php-74#left-associative-ternary-operator-deprecation-rfc).
+Furthermore, as PHP 7.4, the use of chained ternaries without brackets is [deprecated](*/blog/new-in-php-74#left-associative-ternary-operator-deprecation-rfc).

 ## Null coalescing operator

 Did you take a look at [the types comparison table](*http://php.net/manual/en/types.comparisons.php) earlier?
 The null coalescing operator is available since PHP 7.0.
-It similar to the ternary operator, but will behave like `isset` **on the lefthand operand** instead of just using its boolean value.
+It similar to the ternary operator, but will behave like `isset` on the lefthand operand instead of just using its boolean value.
 This makes this operator especially useful for arrays and assigning defaults when a variable is not set.

 ```php